 The Cathedral was built where the palace of the late King of Munster, Donal Mór O’Brien once stood.
 During the last eight centuries, it has witnessed invasions, sieges, battles, wars, famine, unrest and times of great peace.

-There are 6 chapels within the cathedral – the Chapel of Saint James & Mary Magdalen; the Lady Chapel; the Chapel of the Holy Spirit; the Jebb Chapel; the O’Brien Chapel; and the Glentworth Chapel
+There are 6 chapels within the cathedral – the Chapel of Saint James & Mary Magdalen; the Lady Chapel; the Chapel of the Holy Spirit; the Jebb Chapel; Saint Mark’s Chapel; and Saint George’s Chapel

 The altar in Lady Chapel is 4 metres long (13 ft), weighs three tons and is the cathedral’s original, pre-Reformation High Altar.
 In 1651, after Oliver Cromwell captured Limerick, his army used the cathedral as a stable – a fate suffered by other cathedrals during the Cromwellian campaign in Ireland.
 His troops also removed the altar and dumped it.
 But it was recovered in the 1960s and was reinstated.